callumgordon90/Bank-API/README.md

 - Using React and Redux has always been a challenge for me (with the changing of states and using reducers being a challenge), so I feel this project increased my abilities on the frontend.

+- Finally...
+I worked on two different development branches for this project ('main' and 'dev').
+It wasn't necessary but I wanted to demonstrate my understanding of git and also simulate the kind of environment that would exist in a company with multiple people working on different branches of the same project.

 ---

 Thanks for reading!